3scale-labs/perftest-toolkit/README.md

 **Steps**:

-Edit the *ansible_host* parameter of the *injector* entry by replacing **<injector_host>** with the host IP address/DNS name of the machine where you want to install the injector component.
+Edit the *ansible_host* parameter by replacing **<injector_host>** with the host IP address/DNS name of the host where you want to install the injector component.
 For example:
 ```
 File: hosts